Themefic-Team/instantio/readme.txt

 👉 [Checkout Field Editor](https://instantio-demo.themefic.com/checkout-editor/?utm_source=wp_readme&utm_medium=instantio_top_slot&utm_campaign=demo_link)

-Instantio is a plugin designed to reduce your cart abandonment rate by streamlining the WooCommerce multistep checkout process.
-With Instantio's floating cart drawer, customers can skip the cart page and proceed directly to the checkout page in an instant.
-The entire WooCommerce checkout process takes only 15-25 seconds—yes, you read that correctly!
+Instantio improve the WooCommerce checkout experience by offering a floating cart drawer that allows customers to skip the default cart page and move directly to checkout.
+This reduces the number of steps in the purchasing process, helping users complete their orders more efficiently.

-All a customer has to do is add an item to the cart; a cart drawer will then appear with a checkout button.
-This allows for instant one page checkout on your WooCommerce-based store, all from a single page.
-Such a streamlined process encourages customers to complete their purchases and return for more shopping in the future.
+When a customer adds a product to the cart, a cart drawer appears with a checkout button.
+From there, shoppers can complete the entire process on a single page, providing a faster and more convenient checkout experience for WooCommerce stores.

-= Say Goodbye to Cart Abandonment with Instantio's WooCommerce one page checkout Process =
+= Simplify the WooCommerce Checkout Process with Instantio =

-Instantio features an advanced WooCommerce Quick Checkout system that revolutionizes the online shopping experience through its innovative one-page checkout.
-With Instantio's streamlined process, customers can complete transactions quickly and easily, thereby reducing cart abandonment and increasing conversions.
+Instantio provides a one-page checkout system for WooCommerce that simplifies the standard checkout flow.
+It enables customers to review their cart and complete the purchase within a single interface, creating a faster and more convenient experience.

-= Why Choose Instantio =
+= Key Features =

 * Quick & Simplified WooCommerce checkout process converting WooCommerce multistep checkout into Same Page Instant Checkout
 * WooCommerce Ajax Cart that includes Side Cart & Popup Cart